stakater/developer-handbook/content/architecture/architecting-applications-for-kubernetes.md

 The flexibility of container technology allows many different ways of encapsulating an application.
 However, some methods work better in a Kubernetes environment than others.

 Most best practices on containerizing your applications have to do with image building, where you define how your software will be set up and run from within a container.
-In general, keeping image sizes small and composable provides a number of benefits.
+In general, keeping image sizes small provides a number of benefits.
 Size-optimized images can reduce the time and resources required to start up a new container on a cluster by keeping footprint manageable and reusing existing layers between image updates.

 A good first step when creating container images is to do your best to separate your build steps from the final image that will be run in production.
 Building software generally requires extra tooling, takes additional time, and produces artifacts that might be inconsistent from container to container or unnecessary to the final runtime environment depending on the environment.
 One way to cleanly separate the build process from the runtime environment is to use Docker multi-stage builds.
 Multi-stage build configurations allow you to specify one base image to use during your build process and define another to use at runtime.
 This makes it possible to build software using an image with all of the build tools installed and copy the resulting artifacts to a slim, streamlined image that will be used each time afterwards.

 With this type of functionality available, it is usually a good idea to build production images on top of a minimal parent image.
-If you wish to completely avoid the bloat found in "distro"-style parent layers like ubuntu:16.04 (which includes a rather complete Ubuntu 16.04 environment), you could build your images with scratch — Docker's most minimal base image — as the parent.
+If you wish to completely avoid the bloat found in "distro"-style parent layers like `ubuntu:16.04` (which includes a rather complete `Ubuntu` 16.04 environment), you could build your images with scratch — Docker's most minimal base image — as the parent.
 However, the scratch base layer doesn't provide access to many core tools and will often break assumptions about the environment that some software holds.
 As an alternative, the Alpine Linux alpine image has gained popularity by being a solid, minimal base environment that provides a tiny, but fully featured Linux distribution.

 For interpreted languages like Python or Ruby, the paradigm shifts slightly since there is no compilation stage and the interpreter must be available to run the code in production.
 However, since slim images are still ideal, many language-specific, optimized images built on top of Alpine Linux are available on Docker Hub.
 The benefits of using a smaller image for interpreted languages are similar to those for compiled languages: Kubernetes will be able to quickly pull all of the necessary container images onto new nodes to begin doing meaningful work.